Corey Seager Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.02 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

-- Woodruff (2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched) gets the start for the Brewers, his fifth of the season.
+- Brewers pitchers combine to surrender 155 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last outing on Saturday against the Chicago White Sox, the right-hander went 6 1/3 innings, allowing two earned runs while surrendering four hits.
+- Peralta will aim to grab his 10th win when he makes the start for the Brewers, his 24th of the season.
+He is 9-8 with a 4.01 ERA and 157 strikeouts in 128 2/3 innings pitched.

-- The 30-year-old has an ERA of 1.99, with 10.3 strikeouts per nine innings, in four games this season.
-Opponents are batting .188 against him.
+- The righty last appeared on Sunday against the Chicago White Sox, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.